josephg/egwalker-paper/reg-text.typ

 Instead of transforming one operation with respect to one other operation, as in OT, Eg-walker transforms sets of concurrent operations by first building a temporary data structure that reflects all of the operations that have occurred since the last version they had in common, and then using that structure to transform each operation.
 In fact, we use a CRDT to implement this data structure.
 However, unlike existing algorithms, we only invoke the CRDT to perform merges, and we avoid the CRDT overhead whenever operations are not concurrent (which is the common case in most editing workflows).
+Moreover, we use the CRDT only temporarily for merges; we never write CRDT data to disk and never send it over the network.

 The fact that both sequential operations and large merges are fast makes Eg-walker suitable for both real-time collaboration and offline work.
 Moreover, since Eg-walker assumes no central server, it can be used over a peer-to-peer network.